ni/monodrive-documentation/docs/Camera.md

 - **max_shutter**: The maximum shutter speed, in seconds, for dynamic exposure.
 - **sensor_size**: The size of the camera sensor in millimeters.
 - **channels**: The output color of the camera, needs to be "rgba" or "grayscale".

-### annotation
-If set this would enable the anottation of objects in the scene.

 - **desired_tags**: Tags of objects to be classified.
 Refer to the table below to obtain supported tags.

 | Object  | Tag Name   |